SchizmOne/echo-server/README.md

     }
 ```

-Then you should rename this file to `Jenkinsfile`, move it to the root directory of this project and you should be ready to create a new Jenkins pipeline job that will be based on this file in this repository.
+Then rename this file to `Jenkinsfile`, move it to the root directory of this project and you should be ready to create a new Jenkins pipeline job that will be based on this file in this repository.

 ### Parameters